xen-42/outer-wilds-third-person-camera/README.md

-# Outer Wilds Mod Template
+# Outer Wilds Third Person Camera

 Scroll in/out to zoom in/out.